Notre Dame de France: Second World War

 During the Battle of Britain in 1940, the church was badly damaged by bombing.
 The following year, it re-opened after extensive structural repairs overseen by Father Laurent.
 However, it still needed much work, and it was not until 1948 that repairs were completed under the supervision of the new Superior, Father Deguerry and with the support of French Ambassador Jean Chauvel, the French cultural attaché René Varin and the British Prime Minister, Anthony Eden.
 René Varin encouraged the creation of a sacred space that would honour France.
 In the period between 1953 and 1960, he approached eminent artists of the time to work on the decoration of the rebuilt church.

 The architect for the rebuilding of the church in 1953-55 was Hector Corfiato.

+Artwork

 Over the entrance is a bas relief carving of Our Lady of Mercy (1953) by Georges-Laurent Saupique.

-The tapestry behind the main altar is by Dom Robert, a Benedictine monk of the En Calcat abbey, on the theme of Paradise on earth, with references to the Creation and to Wisdom, the New Eve.
+The tapestry behind the main altar is by Dom Robert, a Benedictine monk of the En-Calcat Abbey, on the theme of Paradise on earth, with references to the Creation and to Wisdom, the New Eve.
 The quotation is from the book of Proverbs.

 The Lady Chapel contains murals by Jean Cocteau (1960) depicting the Annunciation, Crucifixion and Assumption.
 The murals were restored in 2012.
-The wooden board that was painted by Cocteau was removed to reveal the mosaic of the Nativity (1954) by Boris Anrep on the altar.
+The wooden board that was painted by Cocteau was removed to reveal the mosaic of the Nativity (1954) by Boris Anrep on the altar; the Cocteau painting remains on display on an adjacent wall.

 There is a modern altarpiece showing 'The Flight of Holy Family into Egypt' by Timur D'Vatz (2016).